Chongqing International Trade and Commerce Center

-The Chongqing International Trade and Commerce Center is a 11 tower development that is the centerpiece of the 3.6 million-square-meter Chongqing Tian Di Master Plan, a major redevelopment of a downtown core area in Chongqing, China.
-The main building of the development is the 98 storey International Land-Sea Center, a 458.2 m tall mixed use skyscraper under construction in Chongqing, China.
+The Chongqing International Trade and Commerce Center is an 11 tower development that is the centerpiece of the 3.6 million-square-meter Chongqing Tian Di Master Plan, a major redevelopment of a downtown core area in Chongqing, China.
+The main building of the development is the 98 storey International Land-Sea Center, a 458.2 m tall mixed use skyscraper.
 The tower's design is inspired by the sailing ships that once crowded the waters of the surrounding Yangtze and Jialing Rivers.
-Upon completion it will become the tallest building in Chongqing, and one of the tallest buildings in China.
+It is the tallest building in Chongqing, and one of the tallest buildings in China.

 History

 The Chongqing International Trade and Commerce Center was first proposed in 2007 with construction eventually starting in 2012.
 However, in 2016 the construction slowed dramatically.
-In late 2019, construction eventually ramped up and the main tower topped out in July 2022.
+In late 2019, construction eventually ramped up, and the main tower was topped out in July 2022.
 The complex is slated for completion in 2025 and will feature office, residential, retail, and entertainment space to bring energy, activity, and value to the site.